Lincoln charity gets an upgrade

 LINCOLN, Ark.
-(KFTA) — Illegal dumping that was once an issue for a Lincoln charity may no longer be a problem.
+(KNWA) — Illegal dumping that was once an issue for a Lincoln charity may no longer be a problem.

 In July 2019, KNWA reported about people dumping unusable donations at Grace Place and how it was putting a dent on the funds used for the Lincoln food bank.